Conjunctive Queries with Free Access Patterns under Updates: Enumeration

 \section{Enumeration}

 We describe the enumeration procedure of our approach for the dynamic evaluation of arbitrary CQAPs.
 Consider a CQAP $Q(\calO|\calI)$, its fracture $Q_\dagger(\calO|\calI_{\dagger})$, and an access-top VO $\omega$ for $Q_{\dagger}$.
-Recall from Section~\ref{sec:preprocessing} that in the preprocessing stage, our approach uses the procedure $\vt$ in Figure~\ref{fig:general_view_tree_construction} to construct view trees following $\omega$, as explained in Section~\ref{sec:preprocessing}.
+Recall from Section~\ref{sec:preprocessing} that in the preprocessing stage, our approach uses the procedure $\vt$ in Figure~\ref{fig:general_view_tree_construction} to construct view trees $T_j$ following $\omega$ for the connected components $Q_j(\calO_j|\calI_j)$ of the fracture $Q_{\dagger}$, as explained in Section~\ref{sec:preprocessing}.
 These view trees are maintained under updates (Section~\ref{sec:updates}).
-In the following, we explain how our approach uses these view trees to enumerate the tuples in $Q(\calO | \inst{i})$ given any tuple $\inst{i}$ over the input variables $\calI$.
+Consider an input tuple $\inst{i}$ over $\calI$ for $Q$.
+We enumerate the output tuples of each $Q_j(\calO_j|\calI_j)$ and concatenate them to obtain the output tuples of $Q(\calO|\calI)$.